dhineshns/writes/about indexing.md

 * When we know that we query only for a particular value, we can create an index just for that value
  > SELECT message FROM messages WHERE processed = 'NO' AND receiver = ?
  > CREATE INDEX messages_todo ON (receiver) WHERE prcessed = 'N'

+### Dealing with dates
+* When you deal with dates in queries, either range or equalify quries, it is a good idea to have the date column in a sorted order by indexing.

+### Joins
+* Hash Join is used when table is huge and the other table is small.
+  * The smaller table is usually hashed into memory.
+  * If an index can help to reduce the size of the table by random access, the optimizer will choose that.
+This will enable hash join instead of nested loop join.

+### Powers of Indexes
+* Through B-tree we can randomly access rows
+* Through linkedlist in the B-tree we can leverage sorted order of the indexes in compound indexes.
+  * This is particularly useful in range scans
+* Index saves the database from sorting that needs to happen during order by, group by operation.

+### Index only access
+* If your index has all the rows that the index selects and constraints, there's no need for heap table access and the queries run really fast.

+### Partial Results
+* When you use order by and limit only to top 5, indexes are the most useful because it saves the database from sorting step.
+* Pagination can be made very simple in webapps by this manner.
+Since indexes provide N rows one after the other with out sort step.

+### DML and Indexes
+* Inserts are generally slower with indexes because the write needs to happen on the indexes as well.
+* Delete is faster with indexes when we have where statements that filters out the rows.
+But there's a negative side where the row has to be deleted in all indexes.
+* Update is very similar to delete.

+### Myths
+* Indexes do not degenerate over time with update and delete statements.
+* Choose concatenated index based on the where clause in queries.
+An index with three columns can be used when searching for the first column, when searching with the first two columns together, and when searching using all columns.
+* Whenever possible avoid select *
+  * The more selective in columns you are the smaller hash joins, sorting memory foot print gets.
+Even helps with index only queries.